Weekly Aging Services Letter

 We also want to remind you that our weekly communications along with a schedule of our monthly activities and our menus are available on the Bartram Crossing, Bartram Lakes and University Crossing websites.
 We also encourage you to follow our social media channels for photos and information.
 Brooks Rehabilitation is on Facebook, Instagram, Twitter and YouTube.
 Bartram Lakes is also on Facebook.

 Safety continues to be our number one priority.
-Please know that we are strictly adhering to all directions from the local and state health department.
+Please know that we are strictly adhering to all directions from the local and state health departments.
 If you have any additional questions, please contact Andy Andre, Wes Marsh or Stephanie Hoover directly.

 We are committed to keeping your loved ones safe and to keeping you informed.